tom-smith-okta/okta-api-center/readme.md

 Okta is a standards-compliant OAuth 2.0 authorization server and a certified OpenID Provider.

 ## Quick setup
-1. use either the automated [Terraform tool](https://okta-terraform.herokuapp.com) or the [step-by-step instructions](okta_setup_manual.md) to set up your Okta tenant with all of the objects that you need to generate access tokens with scopes
+1. follow the [step-by-step instructions](okta_setup_manual.md) to set up your Okta tenant with all of the objects that you need to generate access tokens with scopes
 2. use the sample application `app.js` to enable sample users to get access tokens (with scopes) from your Okta authorization server
 3. set up your API Gateway to validate access tokens issued by Okta
-4. test your setup by using the sample application to send access tokens to your API gateway.
+4. test your setup by using the sample application to send requests with access tokens to your API gateway.

 ## Prerequisites